gist-ailab/MART/README.md

 </p>

 ---
-This repo is the official implementation of "***MART: MultiscAle Relational Transformer Networks for Trajectory Prediction (ECCV 2024)***"
+This repo is the official implementation of "***MART: MultiscAle Relational Transformer Networks for Multi-agent Trajectory Prediction (ECCV 2024)***"

 ## 📢 Updates
 - [X] (2024.09.19) Official repository of 🛒MART🛒 is released